Baccalauréat: Format

 Students generally take the French Language & Literature exam at the end of première since that subject is not taught in terminale, where it is replaced with Philosophy.
 It also has an oral examination component, along with the written part.
 The oral exam covers works studied throughout première.
 However, in L, students do have a literature exam in terminale.

 Weighting system

 Each baccalauréat stream has its own set of subjects that each carry a different weighting (coefficient).
 That allows some subjects to be more important than others.
-For example, in the ES stream, Economics & Social Sciences carries more weight than the natural sciences and so the former is more important than the latter.
+For example, before the 2019 reform, in the ES stream, Economics & Social Sciences carries more weight than the natural sciences and so the former is more important than the latter.
 Students usually study more for exams that carry heavier weightings since the grades that they obtain in these exams have a bigger impact on their overall grade.
 Whether or not one passes the bac and/or receives eventual honours is determined by the calculation of that overall grade.

+Today, each subject is weighted according to a specific coefficient.
+Subjects considered as specialties receive a higher coefficient of 16, while core subjects such as French, History-Geography, foreign languages... usually receive a lower coefficient.